NREL/OpenStudio-workflow-gem/README.md

 * Read the analysis.json file to determine the states that are going to run instead of (or inaddition to) passing them into the constructor
 * Implement better error handling with custom exception classes
+* Implement a different measure directory, seed model directory, and weather file directory option
 * Dynamically add other "states" to the workflow
-* Change into the right directory when running measures
+* Create and change into a unique directory when running measures
 * ~~Implement Error State~~
 * ~~Implement MongoDB Adapter~~
 * ~~Implement remaining Adapter states (i.e. communicate success, communicate failure etc~~